MarcTM01/rwth-mensa-butler/alexa-skill/README.md

 - `DYNAMODB_ASSUME_ROLE_ARN` - The IAM role ARN that the skill can assume to access the table.
 - `DYNAMODB_ASSUME_ROLE_SESSION_NAME` - The session name to use when assuming the role.

-For the alexa skill itself:
+For the Alexa skill itself:
 - `SKILL_LAMBDA_ARN_EUW`, `SKILL_LAMBDA_ARN_USW`, and `SKILL_LAMBDA_ARN_NA` are the skill lambda ARNs found in the
-alexa developer console.
+Alexa developer console.